 Excellent clinical care depends upon a broad knowledge base of the underlying basic sciences and relevant clinical literature.
 Core Fellowship Conference offers weekly lectures that address a broad range of clinical and basic science (board relevant) topics in newborn and perinatal medicine that fellows are allotted protected time to attend.
 Attending physicians or NNPs provide clinical coverage for the fellows to attend these conferences specifically designed for them.

-We have a Global Health Rotation experience where a fellow and a faculty member will rotate and teach at the Children's Hospital in Hangzou, China.
+We have a Global Health Rotation experience where a fellow and a faculty member will rotate and teach at the Children's Hospital in Hangzhou, China.

 Teaching rounds in the NICU